tldr-devops/aws-eks-terraform/README.md

 [![#StandWithBelarus](https://img.shields.io/badge/Belarus-red?label=%23%20Stand%20With&labelColor=white&color=red)
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Presidential_Standard_of_Belarus_%28fictional%29.svg/240px-Presidential_Standard_of_Belarus_%28fictional%29.svg.png" width="20" height="20" alt="Voices From Belarus" />](https://bysol.org/en/) [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://vshymanskyy.github.io/StandWithUkraine)

+## Overview

-Setup EKS cluster with necessary controllers, operators and monitoring stack.
+This project provides a ready-to-use configuration for setting up an AWS EKS cluster with all necessary controllers, operators, and monitoring stack.
+By using this configuration, DevOps engineers can save 1-2 months of work.

+### Key Features

+- **Node Group Templates**: Templates for creating Managed Node Groups and Fargate Profile linked to each availability zone individually.
+- **Default Settings and Integration**: Reasonable default values and integration between modules for seamless setup.
+- **Best-in-Class Modules**: Selection of the best modules for various purposes, such as ingress and monitoring.

 Similar projects:
 - [eks blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main)
 - [tEKS](https://github.com/particuleio/teks)
 - [eks demo](https://github.com/awslabs/eksdemo)

-Time track:
+### Development Time

 - [Filipp Frizzy](https://github.com/Friz-zy/): 181h 30m

 ## About the Author

-I'm Filipp - Lead DevOps Engineer with 12+ years of experience based in Poland (utc+2).
-Currently I'm open to work and considering Senior, Lead or Architect DevOps role with b2b contract from 7k$\mo and 100% remote.
+I'm Filipp - a Lead DevOps Engineer with 12+ years of experience, currently based in Poland (UTC+2).
+I am open to work and considering Senior, Lead, or Architect DevOps roles with a B2B contract from $7k/month and 100% remote.
 I have extensive experience as a primary or lead DevOps engineer in product teams and startups.
-If you are looking for a DevOps engineer for a project, then contact me on [linkedin](https://www.linkedin.com/in/filipp-frizzy-289a0360/).
+If you are looking for a DevOps engineer for a project, contact me on [LinkedIn](https://www.linkedin.com/in/filipp-frizzy-289a0360/).

 From my side:
-- I have been working as Ops and DevOps engineer since 2012, including more than 7 years of experience working with UK & US teams
+- Working as Ops and DevOps engineer since 2012, with over 7 years of experience with UK & US teams.
-- I have experience as Single, Main or Lead DevOps for small teams of other Ops people
+- Experience as Single, Main, or Lead DevOps for small teams of other Ops people.
-- I have experience with migration of services into Docker environment, including Kubernetes, Docker Swarm and AWS Elastic Containers
+- Migration of services into Docker environments, including Kubernetes, Docker Swarm, and AWS Elastic Containers.
-- AWS is my primary cloud since 2015, but manage Azure or GCP also not a big problem for me
+- AWS is my primary cloud since 2015
-- I have experience with Gitlab, Github, Jenkins, Argocd and Fluxcd CI & CD
+- Proficient with GitLab, GitHub, Jenkins, ArgoCD, and FluxCD CI & CD.
-- I write Terraform, Terragrunt, Asible, Saltstack and other IaC setups
+- Writing Terraform, Terragrunt, Ansible, SaltStack, and other IaC setups.
-- I solved few disasters in production with various K8S setups
+- Solved several production disasters with various Kubernetes setups.
-- I can do SQL and NoSQL HA setups, like Galera Mysql, Mongodb, Kafka, ZooKeeper, Clickhouse, Redis and so one
+- Skilled in SQL and NoSQL HA setups, like Galera MySQL, MongoDB, Kafka, ZooKeeper, Clickhouse, Redis, etc.
-- I did a lot of monitoring solutions with Prometheus\Victoriametrics, EFK, Zabbix and so one
+- Developed many monitoring solutions with Prometheus, VictoriaMetrics, EFK, Zabbix, etc.
-- I have 2 open source projects with more than 1k stars
+- Authored 2 open source projects with over 1k stars.

-## What is included
+## Included Components

 | Description | Purpose | Enabled | DNS |
 | --- | --- | --- | --- |